karolinecruztorres/-Programming-Challenges/README.md

 # Programming-Challenges
-Daily challenges to learn programming, focusing on logic and front-end.
+Challenges to learn programming, focusing on logic and front-end.